RUNX1: Discovery and characterization of RUNX1

-Nusslein-Volhard and Wieschaus discovered the transcription factor RUNX in a screen that was conducted to identify mutations that affect segment number and polarity in Drosophila.
+Christiane Nüsslein-Volhard and Eric F. Wieschaus discovered the transcription factor RUNX in a screen that was conducted to identify mutations that affect segment number and polarity in Drosophila melanogaster.
 The mutation that led to presegmentation patterning defects and runted embryos was named runt.
 Following this discovery, the Drosophila segmentation gene runt was cloned by Gergen et al. Although the protein encoded by runt was demonstrated to exhibit nuclear translocation, it was not yet established that this protein is a transcription factor.
-Subsequently, in 1991, Ohki et al. cloned the human RUNX1 gene; RUNX1 was found to be rearranged in the leukemic cell DNAs from t(8;21)(q22;q22) AML patients.
+Subsequently, in 1991, Ohki et al. cloned the human RUNX1 gene; RUNX1 was found to be rearranged in the leukemic cell DNAs from t(8;21)(q22;q22) acute myeloid leukemia patients.
 However, the function of human RUNX1 was not established.
 Soon after the discovery of the drosophila runt protein and the human RUNX1 protein, RUNX1's function was discovered.
-Runx1 was purified as a sequence-specific DNA-binding protein that regulated the disease specificity of the Moloney murine Leukemia virus.
-Furthermore, Ito et al. purified Runx2, the homolog of Runx1.
+RUNX1 was purified as a sequence-specific DNA-binding protein that regulated the disease specificity of the Moloney murine Leukemia virus.
+Furthermore, Ito et al. purified RUNX2, the homolog of RUNX1.
 Purified transcription factors consisted of two subunits, a DNA binding CBFα chain (RUNX1 or RUNX2) and a non-DNA-binding subunit called core binding factor β (CBFβ); the binding affinity of RUNX1 and RUNX2 was significantly increased by association with CBFβ.